iconclass/server/src/help/dev.md

 ### Status updates on development

+- _2021-12-20_ Show children in notation focus, to allow "narrower" scope.

 - _2021-12-19_ Show path in notation focus, to allow "wider" scope.

 - _2021-12-16_ Add some API documentation